INSTRUCTIONS FOR GRANT APPLICANTS

 Personal grants are meant for full-time work.

-A personal grant can only be paid to the project’s main applicant, not to auxiliary personnel.
+A personal grant can only be paid to the project’s main applicant, not to auxiliary staff.
 The grant is awarded to the applicant personally and it cannot be transferred to another person.

-A personal grant is not paid to a researcher who earns a salary from a full-time position or duty, nor during parental leave or military service.
+A personal grant will not be paid to a researcher who simultaneously earns a salary from a full-time position or duty, nor during parental leave or military service.
 The grant will also not be paid simultaneously with sickness allowance.

-The grant recipient’s statutory insurance premiums have to be paid from the grant sum.
+The grant recipient’s statutory insurance premiums must be paid from the grant sum.

-Auxiliary personnel mainly mean research assistants.
-When calculating the cost of auxiliary personnel, statutory social security, pension and insurance premiums must be taken into account.
+Auxiliary staff mainly means research assistants.
+When calculating the wage costs of auxiliary staff, statutory social security, pension and insurance premiums must be taken into account.

-The Foundation grants funding for hiring auxiliary personnel only for specifically justified reasons and only alongside a personal grant.
+The Foundation grants funding for hiring auxiliary staff only for specifically justified reasons and only alongside a personal grant.

-The purpose and object of funds sought for travel, consumables, analytical services and equipment must always be precisely clarified.
-Daily travel allowance cannot be paid from the travel expense funds.
+The purpose and object of funds sought for travel, consumables, analytical services, equipment as well as communication and interaction must always be precisely clarified.
+Daily travel allowance cannot be paid from travel expense funds.
 Funding for research expenses is only awarded alongside a personal grant.
 When drafting a budget for a multi-year project, annual variations and moderation must be considered.

 NB!
 Without a detailed breakdown of costs, other expenses will not be taken into account when awarding the grant.

-The Foundation can pay an overhead expense if the research site so requires.
-The overhead expense is to be calculated in its own section, and it must not be more than 15 percent of the project’s other expenses than the personal grant.
+The Foundation can pay a portion of the overhead costs if the research site so requires.
+The portion must be calculated in its own section, and it must not be more than 15 percent of the other expenses of the project than the personal grant.

-For example: If you are applying for 24,000 euros for a personal grant and 5,000 euros for other expenses (such as travel and materials), and the overhead expense required by the research site is 10 percent, the amount of the overhead expense is then 500 euros.
+For example: If you are applying for 26,000 euros for a personal grant and 5,000 euros for other expenses (such as travel and materials), and the portion of overhead costs required by the research site is 10 percent, the amount of the overhead cost is then 500 euros.
+The maximum portion of overhead costs could be 750 euros.

 All research funding received from elsewhere for the same research topic and all pending applications must be reported, as well as any other noteworthy research funding received in recent years.